Iris-Black/Iris-Black.github.io/_posts/2021-10-11-REFLECTION:-The-Summer-Reading-Essay.md

 - Some of my points remained unproven
 - I shouldn't have used figurative language in a formal essay
 - The starting and the ending point of my paragraphs needed to be more clear
+- I should have used PEEL more
+- My messages should have been clearer
+- I needed to be more specific

+### Strengths